 Jolene Jacquart, PhD

-Eduction & Research interests
+Eduction & Clinical Training

 I attended the University of Wisconsin – Madison where I received my B.S. double majoring in Psychology and Biology-Neuroscience.
 While at UW-Madison, I worked as a research assistant in Dr. Richard Davidson’s Laboratory for Affective Neuroscience & The Center for Investigating Healthy Minds.
 After graduating, I worked as a clinical research coordinator at the Benson-Henry Institute for Mind-Body Medicine at the Massachusetts General Hospital for several funded clinical trials examining mind-body practices.